Sensory Swing for Kids – Types and Benefits

 • 15 minutes of swinging can have good effects on the brain that can last up to 6-8 hours.
 In order to understand how to monitor and include spinning your children in controlled doses, you can consult your occupational therapist.

 • Sensory swings allow a lot of movement options that may be required for children who over-respond or under-respond to vestibular input.
-Depending on the type of sensory swing you choose, the ability to meet individualized movements may vary; for example, rotary swinging and upside-down movement is very intense.
-Bouncing, jumping, and other such linear movements are some of the most tolerated vestibular input.
-Rhythmic, predictable swinging can promote organization and calm while arrhythmic, unpredictable swinging can be alerting.
+Depending on the type of sensory swing you choose, the ability to meet individualized movements may vary; for example, rotary swinging and upside-down movements are very intense.
+Bouncing, jumping, and other such linear movements are some of the most tolerated vestibular inputs.
+Rhythmic, predictable swinging can promote organization and calm, while arrhythmic, unpredictable swinging can be alerting.

 • The vestibular system and the visual system are closely linked, so defects or improvements in the processing are often seen in both these systems.
 Sensory swings can help develop and challenge the functional use of vision by giving children the option of eliminating visual feedback and completely immerse in the swing or use the visual system to see while moving.
 The pod swing is the perfect sensory swing for this since it can be used without or with vision.